James learns how to heal from Myalgic Encephalomyelitis after 9 years of illness

 Here are some social media images for sharing:

-Hi diane, Don’t lose hope on recovery, when you’ve been ill so long it does feel as though your life is over but it can all change like it did for me.
+Don’t lose hope on recovery, when you’ve been ill so long it does feel as though your life is over but it can all change like it did for me.
 Forget remedies, focus on changes that you can consistently make for the rest of your life.
 You have to make a extreme overhaul of your life to see positive changes (from my experience anyway).
-What is your diet like? what is your posture like? do you breath through your chest? do you feel wired constantly? do you use gadgets a lot? what time do you go to bed?… Read more »
+What is your diet like? what is your posture like? do you breath through your chest? do you feel wired constantly? do you use gadgets a lot? what time do you go to bed? they’re SO many questions to ask.
+The bottom line is you have to change everything!

 Hi James I was so inspired by your story.
 I have hade cfs I think for as long as 30 years but only recently diagnosed.
 I kept putting my exhaustion down to lifestyle but after reading more about the condition I realised I have lived with this most of my adult life and that makes me very sad.
 I am still young enough to start the road to recovery and hearing your story I am more determined than ever.
 Thank you for sharing